ProductBuilders/productbuilders/docs/index.md

     title: Design Like a Pro
     details: Create beautiful, intuitive user interfaces even without design experience using AI-powered tools
   - icon: 🤖
-    title: Build with AI
+    title: Code with AI Agents
-    details: Leverage ChatGPT, GitHub Copilot, and other AI tools to build functional products without coding expertise
+    details: Use Cursor, Bolt, Lovable, and other AI coding assistants to write actual code without prior programming knowledge
   - icon: 🚀
     title: Launch & Scale
     details: Learn proven strategies to take your product from MVP to revenue, with real-world case studies